dseeley/tasks_serial/README.md

 # Ansible Collection - dseeley.tasks_serial

 An Ansible action plugin to execute tasks serially on each host.
+Useful, if, for example, you have an HA cluster, and you want to restart each node in turn, and then wait for it to be alive (e.g. by checking a port).
+You can't do this by any other mechanism, except declaring the whole play as `serial`, which would slow the whole play down by a factor of the play size.

+To be used in conjunction with `throttle: 1`.
+This is a deliberate requirement, so that it is possible to disable the functionality with `throttle: 0` (e.g. conditionally throttling if necessary).

 Designed to overcome the limitation described in https://github.com/ansible/ansible/issues/80374